trivialsoftware/trivialdb/Readme.md

 This helps when developing static, "server-less" sites; you can have a development version that generates the JSON locally, commit it to git, and then have your static site generation simply include the new JSON files and push them out.
 Your client-side code can still work with TrivialDB as if it was a normal application.

+(For more information, please see the ["Reading and Writing in a Browser"](#reading-and-writing-in-a-browser) section.)

 ## Lodash Shoutout